tiunn/jianpu/README.md

 - **Real-time Rendering**: Type your notation code and see the score update instantly.
 - **Smart Layout**: Automatically organizes measures into rows.
 - **Save & Load**: Save your work as `.json` project files and load them later.
-- **Print / PDF Export**: Optimized print styles for high-quality PDF output (with correct beam rendering).
+- **Print / PDF Export**: Optimized print styles for high-quality PDF output.
 - **Zoom Control**: Adjust the size of the music notes (defaults to compact size).
 - **Key Signature**: Select the musical key (e.g., `1=C`, `1=G`) from the dropdown.
 - **Lyrics & Text**: Supports multiple stacked verses, automatic lyric token alignment to notes, and empty tokens.